tryton/tryton/trytond/doc/ref/transaction.rst

 .. attribute:: Transaction.check_warnings

-    The set of warnings already checked.
+    The dictionary of warnings already checked with user and warning name as key and a set of `Warnings <model-res.user.warning>` ids.

 .. attribute:: Transaction.timestamp